hedyhli/gelim/README.md

 I'm also planning to have a mirror of that manual hosted on man.sr.ht

 Note that the manpage may not be the most recently updated.
-But new features and things like that will definetely be put in there once it's tested stable.
+But new features and things like that will definitely be put in there once it's tested stable.

 ### quickstart